Turbehrt/horosc-GoogleSheets/README.md

 * Method A (`computeLongitudesAllMethodsLatitude`)
   - conversion of inputs to radians
   - calculation of the right ascension of the ascendant
-  - calculation of the right ascension of the *Imum Caeli* (using the ascending difference)
+  - calculation of the right ascension of the *Imum Caeli* (using the ascensional difference)
   - calculation of the longitude of the *Imum Caeli*
   - calling each method and converting the results to degrees (sexagesimal)
   - display of results